Does Google Prefer Canonical Tags or 301 Redirects? Find Out

 3. Why Use Canonical Tags?

-SEO isn’t just a buzzword; it’s the lifeblood of your online presence.
+The Importance of SEO isn’t a buzzword; it’s the lifeblood of your online presence.

 Without it, websites may vanish into obscurity, lost in the sea of search results.
 Getting SEO right means catching attention and driving traffic to your content.